August 22nd, 2011

-Family will meet with friends on Thursday evening from 6-8 p.m. at the Hawker Funeral Home in Blackfoot and one hour prior to services at the Church.
+The family will meet with friends and family on Friday from 6-8 p.m. at Hawker Funeral Home, 132 S. Shilling Ave., Blackfoot, and for one hour prior to the service on Saturday at the church.

-Interment will be in the Riverside Thomas Cemetery.
+Interment will be in the Riverside-Thomas Cemetery.

 Condolences may be sent to the family at firstname.lastname@example.org.

 BLACKFOOT â€” Canal company representatives met with Bingham County commissioners Wednesday to ask if there is money available to help repair the banks and the headgates of the various canals.